bbantal/branesta/README.rst

 Credits
 -------

-This package was developed within the Laboratory for Computational Neurodiagnostics (LCNeuro_).
+This package was developed within the Laboratory for Computational Neurodiagnostics (LCNeuro_) at Stony Brook University, New York.

 .. _LCNeuro: https://lcneuro.org